Welcome to Singing Through the Rain!

 - Can this Recipe be Made in the Crockpot?
 Yes.
 Put all items into a crockpot, cook on low 6-8 hours.

 - How Can I Make This Even Healthier?
 Cut the amount of cheese in half.
 Use pre-shredded, reduced fat cheese.
 Add turkey bacon instead of regular bacon.
 Serve with plain non-fat Greek yogurt instead of sour cream.
 Cut the amount of olive oil from 1/3 cup to 1/4 cup.
 Add more chicken and fewer potatoes.
 Use green beans instead of potatoes.
 Topping Alternatives: shredded lettuce, diced tomato, fresh pico de gallo, or salsa.

 - What are the Nutrition Facts?
 One serving = 1 cup.
 Calories: 434.
 Fat: 19gm.
 Sodium: 500.
 Carbs: 29.2gm.
 Fiber: 3gm.
 Sugar; 2gm.
 Protein 41gm.

 Love this Loaded Chicken and Potatoes Recipe?
 Tell us what you think in the comments below!

-To view more delicious recipes on Singing Through the Rain, see my recipe list!
 This post contains affiliate links.
 I may make money off of links that you click if you purchase something.
 Thank you for supporting Singing Through the Rain.